Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Discussion

 \paragraph{Multitemporal global-scale generalisation.} Together with the model, we introduced five strategies to achieve global-scale glacier mapping.
-We evaluated these strategies in two different ways---with the testing subset tiles and with the standalone data that was compiled to test the temporal and spatial generalisation.
+We evaluated these strategies in two different ways---with the tile-based test subset and with the independent acquisition test data that was compiled to test the generalisation.
 The outcomes of the two evaluations diverged.
 According to the tile-based evaluation, the regional and finetuning strategies are superior to others.
 Conversely, according to the evaluation based upon the data completely separated in either time or space, the region encoding strategy coupled with bias optimisation showed the best results, although the differences with the global strategy were minor.
 Technically, the bias optimisation method can be implemented for any model.
 In our experimental design, however, it naturally complements the location encoding strategies that already contain a special block for bias introduction.
 The coordinate encoding strategy failed when classifying completely unseen data which may indicate its proneness to overfitting, further research might investigate regularisation methods for this strategy.
 As the second evaluation method is less biased, we assert that the accuracy estimates that we obtained during these temporal and spatial generalisation tests are more reliable in view of deploying the model to global multitemporal mapping, requiring generalisation in space, time and sensor characteristics.
 The first evaluation method can still be biased towards satellite sensors, imaging conditions or the procedures used to produce reference data (e.g. filtering out small snowpacks based on an area threshold).
-Notably, the tile-based evaluation method is widely adopted\supercite{yan_ssunet_2021,li_multiattnnet_2022,sertel_lulc_2022}, which may indicate overoptimistic model performances often reported in the literature.
+Notably, the tile-based evaluation is widely adopted\supercite{yan_ssunet_2021,li_multiattnnet_2022,sertel_lulc_2022}, which may indicate overoptimistic model performances often reported in the literature, and thus, such evaluations should be approached with caution, particularly when seeking a model with high generalisation ability for large-scale operational applications.
 Still, other strategies can yield better results in some settings.
-For instance, regional models may perform exceptionally well when applied to the same sensor data and similar conditions as those present in the training dataset for a particular region.
+For instance, regional models can perform exceptionally well when applied to the same sensor data and similar conditions as those present in the training dataset for a particular region.
+Overall, our models achieve accuracy and robustness high enough to observe significant decadal glacier area change as shown in our analysis detailed in \ref{supp:decadalchange}.
+This analysis proves the capability of GlaViTU to monitor long-term changes in glacier extents and validates the model utility in multitemporal studies.
+Furthermore, additional validation against a completely independent dataset, the Swiss Glacier Inventory 2016\supercite{linsbauer_sgi2016_2021}, provides further insights into the effectiveness and robustness of GlaViTU, as detailed in \ref{supp:comparisonwithsgi2016}.
+This validation is crucial as it utilises data from sub-meter pixel resolution, considered the golden standard due to its higher accuracy, though it is not applicable globally and also includes subjective biases.